Connecting to Middfiles or Miisfiles

 Related Articles (5)

-On-campus (or VPN) access to Middfiles, Miisfiles, and Papercut printing servers as well as remote desktop connections require a device's network configuration have network access to those resources.
-Operating system features and/or changes to network settings may interfere with those connections.
+On-campus (or VPN) access to Middfiles, Miisfiles, and Papercut printing servers as well as remote desktop connections require a device to use campus DNS servers, and may also not function with certain network privacy features.
 This article addresses some of the known issues and fixes.

 If user is on MacOS, change connection string to smb://middfiles.middlebury.edu instead of cifs://